Chehalis River Basin Flood Authority: Details and function

+Negative effects and opposition

 The flood retention project has also shown to likely produce negative returns, such as disturbances to aquatic habitat, water quality of the Chehalis River, as well as adverse affects on recreation and Native American lands and culture.
 Based on a 2017 environmental impact statement, when the dam's reservoir is full, the waters would cover 847 acre and extend 6.2 mi.
 Additional concerns were broached, focusing on habitat concerns, such as the necessary removal of 90 percent of trees in the holding area and issues of salmon survival due to potential increases in water temperatures, the loss of spawning areas, dissolved oxygen, and eventual degradation of the food chain.
 Cost estimates, which include construction and mitigation projects, were projected at over $600 million.
 The dam would also create a loss of use for recreation, such as kayaking and fishing.
 The dam is predicted to provide little downstream benefit to communities in Grays Harbor County and only moderate reduction of flood waters to the lands of the Confederated Tribes of the Chehalis Reservation.

 Though the dam proposal has been endorsed by the Chehalis River Basin Flood Authority, it has been rejected by several groups.
 The Quinault Indian Nation expressed concerns over the loss of fish ecosystems, specifically spring and fall Chinook salmon, a cultural staple of the indigenous people.
 The nation has proposed alternatives for a water retention system, with a focus on repairing habitats for native species of fish.
 With approximately 75% of tribal lands in the basin considered floodplain, the Chehalis and Quinault communities created a flood plan in 2009 that avoids structural and engineered systems to control flooding, rather using natural elements and ecosystems that would focus on "river movement, flooding and erosion, rather than confining the river or changing its flows."
 An addendum to the plan was released in 2020, adding in a concentration on the buying-out of private and commercial properties in the floodplains.